-Interested in greening your business but not sure where to start?
+Interested in going green as a business but not sure where to start?

 Why make net zero a focus for your business?

 Achieving net zero carbon emissions encompasses all the processes within your business - from energy and transport to reducing your mains water use and waste materials.
 Cutting your resource use, and therefore your bills, makes good business sense.

 - Save money on water and energy bills

 - Be recognised by your customers as an innovative, sustainable business

 - Discover new income streams by upcycling your waste

 - Get ahead of the curve on upcoming legislations and customer requirements on sustainability

 Take the next step on your sustainability journey

 The Growing Kent and Medway cluster can help make connections for partnerships or knowledge exchange.